Etheirys/Brio/README.md

 * Control Time/Weather in both the Overworld and GPose
 * Redraw control of GPose actors
 * NPC Appearance Hack (Allows you to apply NPC appearances to players without breaking tools like Penumbra)
-* Works with Ktisis and Anamnesis (Enable Brio integration within Anamnesis for a better experience)

 ## Installation
+You can install Brio in one of two ways,

+- With the Sea of Stars Plugin Repository found [here](https://github.com/Ottermandias/SeaOfStars)

+or

+- Add Brio's custom Dalamud repo,

+1. Open Dalamud settings with `/xlsettings` then go to the 'Experimental' tab
-1. Add the custom Dalamud repo `https://raw.githubusercontent.com/Etheirys/Brio/main/repo.json`
+2. Under the `Custom Plugin Repositories` section add the custom Dalamud repo `https://raw.githubusercontent.com/Etheirys/Brio/main/repo.json`
+3. Make sure to click on the "Save and Close" button.
+4. Now search for `Brio` in the Dalamud Plugin Installer.
-2. Enable the `Brio` plugin
+5. Enable the `Brio` plugin
-3. Run the `/brio` command
+6. You now have Brio Installed, you can run the `/brio` command to open the Brio Window at anytime.

 ## Support
-Brio is still early in Alpha so issues are expected.
+Brio is still early in development so issues are to be expected.

 Please either open an [issue](https://github.com/Etheirys/Brio/issues) or visit us on [Discord](https://discord.gg/KvGJCCnG8t) if you need help!